Skip to content

 [metrics] # empty section — metrics enabled with default settings

-This lets you compile one binary with every plugin and switch each on or off purely through config.
+This lets you build one extension with every plugin compiled in and switch each on or off purely through config.
 A config with only [http] runs an HTTP-only server; jobs, gRPC, metrics and process stay silent.
 There is no enabled = false flag — simply omit the section to disable a plugin.

 Omitting [http] is allowed too (e.g. a jobs-only or gRPC-only server); the server then starts without an HTTP listener and does so silently.